Vilcek Foundation

-The Vilcek Foundation raises awareness of immigrant contributions to the United States, and fosters appreciation of the arts and sciences.
-The foundation's flagship programs include the Vilcek Foundation Prizes, which recognize and support immigrant contributions to American arts, biomedical science, and society.
-The foundation is also the designated steward of the art collection assembled by founders Jan and Marica Vilcek, comprising holdings in American modernism, Native American pottery, pre Columbian objects, and contemporary art.
+The Vilcek Foundation is an American nonprofit organization.
+The foundation's programs include the Vilcek Foundation Prizes.

 The Foundation was established in 2000 by Jan and Marica Vilcek, immigrants from the former Czechoslovakia.
-The mission of the Foundation was inspired by the couple's respective careers in biomedical science and art history, as well as their personal experiences and appreciation for the opportunities offered them as newcomers to the United States.
+The mission of the Foundation was inspired by the couple's respective careers in biomedical science and art history, as well as their appreciation for the opportunities offered to them as newcomers to the United States.

 Prizes

 Vilcek Prizes

-The Vilcek Prizes are awarded to foreign-born individuals residing permanently in the United States, with a legacy of outstanding achievement in the arts and sciences.
-The Foundation awards two Vilcek Prizes annually, one in biomedical science and the other in the arts and humanities; the latter in a field designated annually by the Foundation, such as fine arts, architecture, music, filmmaking, culinary art, literature, dance, contemporary music, design, and fashion.
-Each prize consists of a $100,000 cash award and a commemorative sculpture designed by Austrian-born Stefan Sagmeister.
+The Vilcek Prizes are awarded to foreign-born permanent residents of the United States, with significant accomplishments in the arts and sciences.
+The Foundation awards two Vilcek Prizes annually, one in biomedical science and the other in the arts and humanities.
+Each prize consists of a $100,000 cash award and a commemorative sculpture designed by Austrian-born graphic designer Stefan Sagmeister.

 Vilcek Prize for Excellence

-The Vilcek Prize for Excellence, introduced in 2019, recognizes immigrants whose contributions profoundly impact American society and world culture, or individuals who are champions for immigrant causes.
-The recipients receive a $100,000 cash award and a commemorative diploma designed by Jessica Walsh.
+The Vilcek Prize for Excellence, introduced in 2019, recognizes immigrants who have profoundly impacted American society and world culture or individuals who champion immigrant causes.
+The recipients receive a $100,000 cash award and a commemorative diploma designed by the &Walsh agency.

 Vilcek Prizes for Creative Promise

 The Vilcek Prizes for Creative Promise are awarded to foreign-born individuals who have demonstrated outstanding achievement during the early stages of their careers.
-Like the Vilcek Prize, the Vilcek Prizes for Creative Promise are awarded each year in the field of biomedical science and a selected art field.
+The Vilcek Prizes for Creative Promise are awarded each year in the field of biomedical science and a selected art field.
 Creative Promise applicants are required to submit essays, personal statements, and examples of their work.
 To be eligible for the prize, applicants must have been born abroad, reside permanently in the United States, and be within the specified age limit.
-As of 2013, three prizes each will be awarded in biomedical science and a designated art field.
+As of 2013, three prizes each were to be awarded in biomedical science and a designated art field.
 Each recipient is awarded a $50,000 cash prize and a commemorative plaque.

+Marica Vilcek Prize in Art History

+In 2024, the Vilcek Foundation announced a new prize, The Marica Vilcek Prize in Art History.
+The prize is named for the Foundation's co-founder Marica Vilcek's career in art history.
+The prize is awarded to foreign-born art history and museum professionals whose work has had a profound impact on their institutions, and on their field or area of scholarship and curatorial work more broadly.
+In its inaugural presentation in 2024, three prizes of $100,000 each were awarded to Monika Bincsik, Pierre Terjanian, and Wolfram Koeppe.

+The Vilcek Prizes for Creative Promise in Curatorial Work recognize immigrant professionals whose work has a profound impact in their field, and on arts and culture more broadly.